Sueli Carneiro: Family

-Early Career and Education
+Early career and education

-Sueli Carneiro attended the Universidade de São Paulo (University of São Paulo/USP) in the early 70's, and found herself one of the few black students on campus in the middle of the Brazilian military dictatorship.
+Sueli Carneiro attended the Universidade de São Paulo (University of São Paulo/USP) in the early 1970s, and found herself one of the few black students on campus in the middle of the Brazilian military dictatorship.
 The military dictatorship in Brazil lasted from 1964-1985, and like many other university students at the time, Carneiro was subject to the harsh censorship and suppressed human rights in that era.

 Although born to parents who were devote Catholics, while as an undergraduate in philosophy Carneiro became curious about the religion Candomble.
 Feeling stifled and trapped by Western tradition ideals, Caneiro sought for new perspectives and original thinking that allowed her to see the world in a new light.
 Though the relationship with Candomble began simply research-driven, Carneiro soon found a love for the religion and would go on to write several articles about black feminism.
 What began as just a research project, "O poder feminino no culto aos orixas", soon sparked Carneiro's passion for protecting African cultural heritage from the attacks of demoralizing colonization.
 This research would lead Carneiro to found several black feminist organizations, including Geledes Instituto da Mulher Negra, which helped lay the foundation for contemporary movements in behalf of rights for black women.
 Carneiro would go on to publish much of her own work, including more than 150 articles for magazines and newspapers, in addition to 17 books.

 Carneiro is a stanch advocate for black feminism, and attributes the fuel behind this fire to domestic violence that she experienced when she was a young girl.
 She fights against the patriarchy that "makes it possible for men to oppress or harm women".
 In addition, one important element of her political agenda for black women has been the fight for recognition for the "symbolic violence and oppression that whiteness, as a privileged and hegemonic aesthetic standard, causes on non-white women".

 Activism

 Sueli Carneiro was an activist her whole life.
-Her life in activism was fueled by her admiration of Malcom X and Nelson Mandela.
+Her life in activism was fueled by her admiration of Malcolm X and Nelson Mandela.
 She believed that to change the stereotypes and oppression that women experienced, there needs to be a discussion around the traditional roles of women and learn that those roles can be changed and are not set in stone.
 She also fought for young kids of color to be educated and keep education at the forefront of their minds.